-Name Value Unit Other resources for packaging material 0.067 kg Material loss 0.01 kg NA-temperature and the second of much start with the second
+Name Value Unit

+Other resources for packaging material 0.067 kg

+Material loss 0.01 kg

 Material loss regards the amount of product not used during the application phase into the building.
 This amount is 1% of the product, impacts related to the production of this part are charged to the A5 module.
 This percentage is considered as waste to disposal and impacts of its end of life have been considered in the LCA model and declared in A5.